hsbyte/cookie-bar-consent/README.md

 ### Instructions

-From a command shell `bash` or `cmd`, download the project file.
-Install `node.js` package dependencies.
+After installing the Node.js, from a command shell `bash` or `cmd`, download the project file.
+Install package dependencies.
 Run `gulp build` to build the distribution files in the `dist` folder.

 ```bash
 npm install